CFMoE/CFMoE.github.io/index.md

     --max_words_len 512
 ```

 Here, we use DeepSeek-MoE as an example.
 In `./models/deepseek-moe-16b-chat`, we have reconstructed the model to integrate the expert routing locality module, and provided `./models/deepseek-moe-16b-chat/offline_ecr_profile.csv` as the offline expert routing locality profiling file.
+Additionally, the threshold of data-aware elastic fine-tuning strategy is set as 0.7 to reduce training overhead.

 **Inference**:
 ```bash